 If you really want to, it is possible to print the entire book on your local printer although doing so strikes me as a wasted effort when the goal is to downsize everything!

 Once the materials have been scanned and the electronic files have been made available online, the customer manages all future storage as he or she sees fit.
 In my case, I make multiple backups and then make sure the backups are stored in several different locations for safe keeping.
 I will use the L.O.C.K.S.S. method (Lots Of Copies Keeps Stuff Safe.)
 Luckily, this is easy to do, and the online storage expenses are far cheaper than paying for a larger home to store all the physical books.

 Prices for the scanning service seem reasonable:

-1DollarScan also offers scanning of new books sent directly from Amazon.com to 1DollarScan’s offices.
-With this offer you can buy a book on Amazon.com and specify it to be shipped directly to 1DollarScan.
-The company will then scan the book, send the electronic version to you, and dispose of the paper copy as you specify.
+1DollarScan also offers scanning of newly printed books sent directly from Amazon.com to 1DollarScan’s offices.
+You can buy a book on Amazon.com and specify it be shipped directly to 1DollarScan.
+The company will then scan the book, make the electronic version available to you, and dispose of the paper copy.

-In short, 1DollarScan does not make copies.
-Instead, it makes conversions.
-The customer gives up the original book in order to obtain a PDF version.
+In short, 1DollarScan does not make additional copies.
+The customer gives up the original book in order to obtain a digital version.
 I am not an attorney, so I cannot guess at the complex legal issues involved.
-However, I suspect it will be difficult to convince most judges that 1DollarScan is committing copyright infringement by converting a customer’s books and documents from one format to another.
+However, I suspect it will be difficult to convince most judges that 1DollarScan is committing copyright infringement by converting a customer’s books and documents from one format to another, then destroying the originals.
 It should be interesting to watch this issue if it ever does wind its way through the courts.